 Do not make any formal statements (written or verbal) about your accident without first discussing the details of your case with your attorney.
 Anything you say or write about your accident can be used as evidence against you.

 Even if the insurance adjuster insists that he or she only wants to ask a few simple questions, politely decline to answer any questions and simply direct them to contact us.
 We know how to deal with insurance companies and know what information to provide in order to build the strongest case on your behalf.

 Yes, but before you make that call we invite you to call us.
-Your consultation is free and confidential.
+Your case evaluation is free and confidential.
 You can ask us any questions you might have about the accident or dealing with the insurance company.
 We may even be able to contact your insurance company on your behalf.

 If you do call your insurance company before talking to us, keep your statement brief.
 Simply inform the insurance company you have been in an accident.
 You can say when it happened and offer names of people involved, but do not discuss fault or go into great detail during your initial call.

 After that call, remember to call us to find out about your legal options.

 Sometimes, insurance companies will do everything they can to pay injury victims as little as possible.
 In some cases, they cross the line into illegal behavior.
 You may have a case against your insurance company when it does not honor the obligations in your insurance contract.
 This is called a bad faith case, which arises from disputes between you and your own insurance company.
 We have seen bad faith cases involving all kinds of insurance, from health and dental to automobile and homeowners.

 Be aware of some of the most common warning signs of insurance companies acting in bad faith: